-You can do emergency work without a licence but you must tell the council within 2 hours of starting work.
+You can do emergency work without a licence but you must tell us within 2 hours of starting work.

 Apply for a streetworks licence

-- SWL 4 - notice of works - required at least seven days before the proposed start date
+- notice of work - required at least 7 days before the proposed start date

-- SWL 5 - registration of works - required within seven days of completion of reinstatement
+- registration of work - required within 7 days of completion of reinstatement

-- SWL 7 - waste transfer note - complete only if required, and send together with the registration of works
+- waste transfer note - complete only if required, and send together with the registration of work

-- applicants should note that special conditions may be imposed by the council which must be adhered to:
+Applicants should note that special conditions may be imposed by the council which must be adhered:

 - to minimise the inconvenience to persons using the street, having regard to people with a disability in particular